kkevin811015/kkevin811015/README.md

 # Hello, there.
 I'm Kevin.

 ## Currently working on
-I don't have any job now.
-However, I have a side project to make a service of financial ledger for my comfort money management and testing myself.
+I'll apply for any position after Feb, 2024.
+For a while, I'll do some side projects to grow my skills.

 ## Currently learning
+I've studied "AWS Cloud Practitioner Essentials".
+Now I'll use aws!
-I'm learning 'Deep Learning' and 'Spring-boot'.
-I can use Java, Python, C#.
+Well, I can use Java, Python, C#.
 And I performed many project by using Python & web frameworks and also java.

 ## How to reach me
 I'm from South Korea.
-And I live in Rouse Hill, Sydeny.
+And now I live in Roseville, Sydeny.
 You can email me anytime.

 ## Certificates
 * "Engineer Information Processing"
   - Achieved at 9/Jun/2023 by HRD_Korea

 ## Fun fact
-* I'm realizing how I arrogant novice.
-* I love Computers and doing programming.
+* I applied jobs for 2 weeks but no reply. :<